starfishpatkhoo/ytcp/README.md

 This is YTCP (YouTube Control Panel).

-In short, it allows you to load YouTube in one browser window (the Player) and then control its playback/video/etc from a second browser window (the Controller).
+The purpose of this plugin is to allow you to load YouTube in one browser window (the Player) but control its playback/video/etc from a second browser window (the Controller).
+By doing this, the Player window can be displayed/screen captured more cleanly without mouse clicks and YouTube controls being shown, even when playing/changing different YouTube videos.
 In addition, the Player will play the video in full screen mode automatically, and not in a small window.
 Here are two simple use cases:

 -   Dual-screen: Open the Player in one browser window on Screen 1, facing the audience, and then open the Controller on Screen 2 where the video can be easily controlled by the operator.
 This is also true for dual screens when you connect from a laptop to a projector.
-This is kind of like asking PowerPoint to show the slideshow on another monitor, but you know, with YouTube.
+This is kind of like asking PowerPoint to show/control the slideshow on another monitor, but you know, with YouTube.

 -   Embedded players: Some systems such as OBS have built-in browsers to display web pages.
 However it is usually distracting and difficult to control (especially video playback) in the browser being recorded/streamed.
 By having a dedicated control panel, we do not need to touch the output browser during the recording/streaming session.